go-goyave/goyave.dev/src/getting-started/architecture.md

 ## Overview

 This section will explain the general **architecture of a Goyave application**.
 The application is split in **three distinct layers**:
-- **Presentation**: HTTP/REST layer, it's your application's facade.
+- **Presentation**: HTTP/REST layer, it's your application's facade
 - **Domain/Business**: contains **services**
 - **Data**: interacts with the database with **repositories** and contains the models